The Imperial Wolf

 “Nora…” Capitolina said “I’m not asking just because you have the right.
 You have all the makings of a great leader.”

-“As you wish,” Capitolina sighed, before turning to take her leave, her tail hanging low.
+“As you wish,” Capitolina sighed before turning to take her leave.
 “Have a good day, Nora.”

 As the afternoon turned to evening, Nora stared at the book on her desk, her eyes glassy as she looked over the words but failed to absorb any of them.
 She had considered calling for Echo to fetch her a drink.
 An upside to the end of the world was a sudden rise in supply of available liquor, though they had been trying to staunch the flow into the Sanctuary.
 Instead she had settled for her favorite armchair and a book written entirely in Demotic script that was virtually impenetrable to her distracted mind.